firebase/genkit/docs/plugins/vertex-ai.md

 The configuration above adds evaluators for the `Safety` and `ROUGE` metrics.
 The example shows two approaches- the `Safety` metric uses the default specification, whereas the `ROUGE` metric provides a customized specification that sets the rouge type to `rougeLsum`.

-Both evaluators can be run using the `genkit eval:run` with a compatible dataset i.e. a datset with `output` and `reference` fields.
+Both evaluators can be run using the `genkit eval:run` command with a compatible dataset: that is, a dataset with `output` and `reference` fields.
 The `Safety` evaluator can also be run using the `genkit eval:flow -e vertexai/safety` command since it only requires an `output`.